 Insurance Marketing Systems

-In order to become successful, an insurance company must have many customers, since the basic idea of insurance is that the premiums of many will cover the losses of the few.
+To become successful, an insurance company must have many customers, since the basic idea of insurance is that the premiums of many will cover the losses of the few.
 Hence, an insurance company must have an effective marketing system to survive as a going concern.
 The agency department (a.k.a. production department) of the insurance company is its marketing division, hiring sales agents and providing assistance to their sales efforts.
 Often, a special agent serves as the intermediary between the agency department and the sales agent.

 Life Insurance Marketing Systems